DouglasConnect/edelweiss-data-python/README.md

 Edelweiss Data servers provide a rich **User Interface** as well that let's you visually browse and filter datasets and the data (and associated information) of each dataset.
 This UI is built to integrate nicely with the python client.
 The DataExplorer that is used to explore a dataset has a button in the upper right corner to generate the python code to get the exact same filtering and ordering you see in the UI into a Pandas DataFrame using the Edelweiss Data library for your convenience.

+# More information and examples

+The [official EdelweissData documentation](https://edelweissdata.com/docs/about) has more in-depth information about the various parts of EdelweissData.

+In the [examples directory of this libraries Github page](https://github.com/DouglasConnect/edelweiss-data-python/tree/master/examples) you can find several Jupyter notebooks which repeat the walkthroughs from the official EdelweissData documentation but using the edelweiss_data library instead of direct HTTP calls shown with JavaScript.

 # Getting started

 ## Requirements